 Outside of work I enjoy playing the guitar, playing hockey and going to Blues hockey games.
 I continue to practice sleight of hand magic and enjoy spending time with my wife and kids.

-What are three of your favorite blogs on customer service and experience?
+What are your favorite blogs on customer service and experience?

 Shep also gave us some great insights that are included in our recent eBook: “Social Customer Care: How to Use Social Media to Improve Customer Support.”